-PRIMARY I MANEUVERS
+PRIMARY MANEUVERS

-MAXIMUM PERFORMANCE TAKE-OFF
+MAXIMUM PERFORMANCE TAKE-OFF:

 The maximum performance take-off is used when a steep angle of climb is required to clear barriers in your flight path.
-In actual practice, full throttle will be used if necessary; however, in the Primary I phase, the maximum performance power will be restricted to two inches above hover power or full throttle, whichever occurs first.
+In actual practice, full throttle will be used if necessary; however, in the Primary phase, the maximum performance power will be restricted to two inches above hover power or full throttle, whichever occurs first.

 The maximum performance take-off is started by executing a clearing turn.
 Next, with the helicopter headed in the direction of take-off, note manifold pressure reading.
 Land three feet behind the panel, collective down, reduce RPM; visually clear overhead and to each side.
-Prior to take-off, apply carburetor heat to clear any possible ice, then move the carburetor heat lever to the full cold position.
-After clearing all barriers or reaching a safe altitude, adjust carburetor heat as required for continuous operation.
-Avoid prolonged use of high carburetor heat as it will cause a serious power loss.

 Increase RPM to take-off setting (see appropriate aircraft operating instructions), and apply upward pressure on the collective pitch, increasing it slowly and smoothly until the helicopter is light on the skids.
 Hesitate momentarily, neutralize the cyclic to compensate for the load distribution of your aircraft, and stop any ground movement; also make necessary pedal adjustments to maintain proper alignment of the helicopter.
 Continue now to apply collective pitch and throttle.
-As the helicopter breaks ground, pivot into a 30 knot attitude, increase the throttle to the full power position or 2 inches above hover power, whichever occurs first.
-(Do not exceed 25.2" OII-23G or 27.5" OII-13H.)
+As the helicopter breaks ground, pivot into a 30 knot attitude, increase the throttle to the full power position or 2 inches above hover power, whichever occurs first (Do not exceed 25.2" OH-23G or 27.5" OH-13H.)
 Adjust pedals as necessary to maintain heading.
 Your indicated airspeed at the entry of the take-off will be erratic, so you will not be able to judge your attitude from your airspeed indicator.

 Continue your climb in a 30 knot attitude, maintain a straight ground track, and use the pedals to keep the aircraft headed straight.
 If you have a cross-wind, the helicopter is flown in a slip.
-At 100 feet, establish a normal climb by lowering the nose to a 40 knot attitude, then slowly reduce the manifold pressure to normal climb power.
+At 100 feet, establish a normal climb by lowering the nose to a 40 knot attitude, then slowly reduce the manifold pressure and RPM to normal climb power.
 Properly executed, you should reach 40 knots about the same time you arrive at your normal climb power.
 At this point, if you have a cross-wind, establish a crab to maintain a straight ground track.

 The maximum performance take-off is a smooth coordinated maneuver and should never be executed in an abrupt manner.
-Overcontrolling causes a loss of lift, which decreases the helicopter's performance.
+Over-controlling causes a loss of lift, which decreases the helicopter's performance.